 Rare and Valuable Australian Coins to Look Out For

 We’ve rounded up the most valuable coins in Australia that are currently in circulation.
 Mintage numbers are in millions, while the estimated values are taken from auction sites such as eBay, Gumtree, Facebook Marketplace, and Downies with ex-mint prices stated.
-Those you find in your pocket will never be considered ‘mint’ but they could still be worth money.
-As the saying goes, a coin is only worth what someone is willing to pay for it!
-Now let’s check out the complete list.
+Those in your pocket will never be considered ‘mint’ but could still be worth money.
+As the saying goes, a coin is only worth what someone is willing to pay!
+Now, let’s check out the complete list.

 2012 red poppy